-Capital Expense/Equipment Requests must result in an increase of no/low cost spay and neuter services to lowincome communities or feral cats, and must result in a reduction in shelter intake and euthanasia consistent with the purpose of the Program.
-It is imperative that any Capital Expense/Equipment Request demonstrates the request will be an effective and efficient use of the Program funds, with well-defined targets and goals, and supported by a strong business plan with adequate financial data.
+- Equipment requests will only be considered if the intended clinic is ready or near ready for operation, and will be ready for operation once surgical equipment is obtained.
+Clinics still in the construction stage will not be considered. - Capital Expense/Equipment Requests must result in an increase of no/low cost spay and neuter services to lowincome communities or feral cats, and must result in a reduction in shelter intake and euthanasia consistent with the purpose of the Program.
+It is imperative that any Capital Expense Request demonstrates the project will be an effective and efficient use of the Program funds, with well-defined targets and goals, and supported by a strong business plan with adequate financial data.
 As a way to demonstrate this, Applicants must make a 5-year commitment to provide low/no cost service for their target area.
-See Section E-2 below for more details about this requirement.
+See Section E-2 for more details about this requirement.

-A new or expanded clinic funded with the Program dollars must be used primarily for the spay/neuter of pets of low income Marylanders and feral cats.

-All capital expense projects must also provide a Business Plan (with an Operation and Maintenance Plan section, if proposing funds for a mobile clinic), and quarterly reporting until the end period of their grant.
+- A new or expanded clinic funded with the Program dollars must be used primarily for the spay/neuter of pets of low income Marylanders and feral cats from areas in Maryland. - All capital expense projects must also provide a Business Plan (with an Operation and Maintenance Plan section, if proposing funds for a mobile clinic), and quarterly reporting until the end period of their grant.